Evolution of networks with multiple junctions: Notation, definitions and basic computations

-We are now ready to define the evolution by curvature of a $C^2$ regular network, which, in the ``closed case'', is the {\em geometric gradient flow} of the \emph{length functional}, that is, the sum of the lengths of all the curves of the network.
-Roughly speaking, a (solution of the) \emph{flow by curvature} of a network is a smooth family of embedded, planar networks, such that the normal component of the velocity under the evolution, at every point of every curve of the evolving network, is given by the curvature vector of the curve at the point.
+We are now ready to define the evolution by curvature of a $C^2$ regular network, assuming that either it is open or all its end--points (if present) coincide with some points $P^1, P^2,\dots, P^{l}$ on the boundary of $\Omega$.
+As we have already said, in the ``closed'' case by Condition~3 in Definition~\ref{Cinfty} at most one curve of the network can arrive at the point $P^r$.
+We require the network to be regular during the flow and we ask that the end--points $P^{r}\in\partial\Omega$ stay fixed ({\em Dirichlet boundary conditions}).
+A similar problem is given by letting such end--points ``free'' to move on the boundary of $\Omega$, but asking that the curves intersect orthogonally $\partial\Omega$ ({\em Neumann boundary conditions}).\\ In the ``closed case'', the motion by curvature is the {\em geometric gradient flow} of the {\em length functional}, that is, the sum of the lengths of all the curves of the network.
+Roughly speaking, a (solution to the) {\em flow by curvature} of a network is a smooth family of embedded, planar networks, such that the normal component of the velocity under the evolution law, at every point of every curve of the evolving network is given by the curvature vector of the curve at the point.